mik-jozef/chalk/notes/spec-notes.md

     return c;
   }
   ```
+a way to call effectful code so that it creates new objects instead of modifying
+  existing ones?
+  Could solve the same problem lens solve in haskell (for immutable data).
+is it true that every valid program is typable?
+is chalk sound and complete?
+shouldn't 'type template types' be just functions? `class<any>` vs `class(any)pure`
 should global variable initializers be allowed to have side effects?
 optimization - if all classes implementing a trait are known and of similar size,
   local trait or union vars should be on stack